Aashay7/RT-TEC/README.md

 - Redis key format for streaming is simple: `te:spread_bps:{SYMBOL}`.
 TTL is `SPREAD_TTL_SEC` (default 180s).
 - Redpanda auto-creates the `ticks` topic on first publish.
-- Grafana dashboard (Phase 1.3) will also chart canary metrics if you add them.
+- Grafana dashboard (v1.3) will also chart canary metrics if you add them.